- School Social Worker Resume

 - School Social Worker Resume Writing 101

-You know there’s more to it when someone’s labeled “the problem kid,” and you’re there to find out what it is.
-As a school social worker, you help students overcome the difficulties in their lives by speaking with them and their families about issues like truancy, learning struggles, and social or behavioral issues.
+You know there’s more to it when someone’s labeled the “problem kid,” and you’re there to find out what it is.
+As a school social worker, you help students overcome difficulties in their lives by speaking with them and their families about issues like truancy, learning struggles, and social or behavioral issues.

-But how do you share what you’re capable of in a compact, readable resume?
+But how do you share what you’re capable of accomplishing through social work in a compact, readable resume?
 What kind of writing tone should you use?
-Do you need a resume summary?

 Don’t worry!
-These three resume guides and time-tested advice have helped plenty of people in social work, and they can help you, too.
+These three resume guides and time-tested advice have helped plenty of school social workers, and they can help you, too.

 What Matters Most: Your Skills & Work History